 What’s the Difference Between a Raspberry Pi and a Computer?

-Over the past five years, the Raspberry Pi Foundation sold 12.5 million single computers worldwide.
-The device’s popularity has been steadily increasing over time, with more people taking it up.
-The latest Raspberry Pi device can do most of the daily tasks a decent computer can do.
-The truth is that there are fundamental differences between these two devices that are impossible to ignore.
+The Raspberry Pi Foundation has sold over 60 million single board computers worldwide.
+Its popularity has grown steadily over time as more and more people pick it up.
+The latest Raspberry Pi device can do most of the everyday tasks that a decent computer can do, but some fundamental differences are impossible to ignore.

 Since the launch of Raspberry Pi devices, the team behind it has revolutionized what a credit-card-size computer can do.
 This technology stands on the shoulders of many computing giants.
 In this article, I’ll discuss the differences between the Raspberry Pi and a regular computer.
 So sit back, relax, and read on to find out more.